Kevin Matthews (radio personality): Television and film

 In the early 1990s, Matthews appeared as a contestant in a special edition of the television show Win, Lose or Draw in which all the contestants were Chicago radio and television personalities.
 In 1993, Matthews made a cameo appearance in the movie Blink during the scene on the train.
 In 1994, Matthews appeared as a surfer in an episode of Baywatch entitled "I Spike".
 Matthews as Jim Shorts hosted The Jim Shorts Cavalcade of Sports (For You), a send-up of sports clip shows, on Chicago's SportsChannel America affiliate.
 Matthews, as Shorts, together with Tim Kitzrow, was an announcer in the MLB Slugfest video game series.
+Matthews executive produced and starred in a documentary focusing on his faith journey, Broken Mary: The Kevin Matthews Story.
+The film was released in theaters across the US on October 7, 2025.

+Post-radio

+Kevin Matthews travels the country now with Broken Mary, a statue that he found in 2010 discarded by a dumpster.
+This event sparked Matthews redemption and journey back to the Catholic Faith.
+On February 11, the Feast of Our Lady of Lourdes, the Holy Father, Pope Leo XIV, bestowed his blessing at the Vatican upon the statue found by Matthews.
+Recognizing the powerful message carried by the image, the Holy Father also approved the title “Our Lady of the Broken,” affirming it as a sign of hope for all who feel discarded, forgotten, or wounded.

+The Broken Mary Project started by Matthews offers a free app, Pray the Rosary which features him praying and includes the story behind the Broken Mary Statue.

+Kevin Matthews has written two books Broken Mary: A Journey of Hope published July 25, 2016, and Mary's Roadie: My Travels with Mary the Mother of Jesus published July 15, 2024.

+Matthews executive produced and starred in a documentary focusing on his faith journey, Broken Mary: The Kevin Matthews Story.
+The film was released in theaters across the US on October 7, 2025.

 Personal life

 Matthews and his wife, Debra Parker-Menear, live in Michigan.
 He has two children (son Trevor and daughter Teage) and three grandchildren (Trynn, Rhett, and Beau; children of Teage).

 Matthews announced on December 8, 2008, that he had been diagnosed with multiple sclerosis.